Meet The Fleet

 Manufacturer: BAE Systems

 Standards and Approvals: The vessel has been designed and built, to comply with the Maritime and Coastguard Agency (MCA) Code of Practice for all Open Rescue Boats Operational category B, day and night use.
 Structure to comply as a minimum with ISO6185.

 Compliant with MCA Regulation 5, Merchant Shipping (Small Work Boats and Pilot Boats) Regulations 1998.

 "Speedy Sid" - Sea Rider

-Affectionately known as "Speedy Sid", Sidmouth Lifeboat's Sea Rider can be dispatched without the need for a tractor to support our Arctic 24 Sidmouth or "fill in" when its unavailable.
+Affectionately known as "Speedy Sid", Sidmouth Lifeboat's Sea Rider can be dispatched without the need of a tractor to support our Arctic 24 Sidmouth or "fill in" when its unavailable.
 Speedy Sid also doubles the crew’s training capacity.